-Wendy Williams Takes an Extended Leave From Her Show Due to Graves' Disease Complications
+Wendy Williams Returns to Show After Extended Leave Due to Graves' Disease Complications

 Wendy Williams is taking an extended leave from her daytime talk show due to complications from Graves’ disease.